We’ve all been there.

 The Salt and Soul

-Because frozen veggies are flash-frozen within a few hours of harvest, they often enter the kitchen with more vitamins than the fresh ones that sat on a truck for a week.
-A handful of greens in a smoothie, some frozen vegetables stirred into dinner, or a few extra toppings on your toast are all simple, science-backed ways to create a more nourishing meal.
+Because frozen vegetables are typically frozen within hours of harvest, they can retain a lot of their nutrients.
+In some cases, they may actually be more nutrient-rich than fresh produce that’s been sitting in transit or on shelves for a week or more.
+A handful of greens in a smoothie, frozen vegetables stirred into dinner, or a few extra toppings on toast are all simple, practical ways to make meals a bit more nourishing.

 The Soul (The Wellness): Food doesn’t have to be perfect to be meaningful.
 When you let go of the idea that every meal needs to look a certain way, it creates more space to enjoy what you’re actually eating.
-Noticing the small wins—like adding something instead of taking something away—can shift the experience from pressure to progress.
-Working with your real life, rather than an ideal version of it, often brings a greater sense of ease to the table.
+Noticing the small wins, like adding something instead of taking something away, can change the experience from pressure to progress.
+When you work with your real life, instead of trying to do it perfectly, things just feel a bit easier.